Relativism: Catholicism

 The Catholic Church, especially under John Paul II and Pope Benedict XVI, has identified relativism as one of the most significant problems for faith and morals today.

 According to the Church and to some theologians, relativism, as a denial of absolute truth, leads to moral license and a denial of the possibility of sin and of God.
 Whether moral or epistemological, relativism constitutes a denial of the capacity of the human mind and reason to arrive at truth.
 Truth, according to Catholic theologians and philosophers (following Aristotle) consists of adequatio rei et intellectus, the correspondence of the mind and reality.
 Another way of putting it states that the mind has the same form as reality.
 This means when the form of the computer in front of someone (the type, color, shape, capacity, etc.) is also the form that is in their mind, then what they know is true because their mind corresponds to objective reality.

 The denial of an absolute reference, of an axis mundi, denies God, who equates to Absolute Truth, according to these Christian theologians.
 They link relativism to secularism, an obstruction of religion in human life.

 Leo XIII

-Pope Leo XIII (1810–1903) was the first known Pope to use the word relativism in the encyclical Humanum genus (1884).
-Leo XIII condemned Freemasonry and claimed that its philosophical and political system was largely based on relativism.
+Pope Leo XIII (1810–1903) was the first known Pope to use the word "relativism", in his encyclical Humanum genus (1884).
+Leo condemned Freemasonry and claimed that its philosophical and political system was largely based on relativism.